Email signature

 Go to the HTML section

-In your user interface, in the "Mail signature" section, select and copy the "HTML code" displayed below the signature:
+In your user interface, under the “Email signature” section, select and copy the “HTML code” displayed below the signature:

-In Spark, click on the "HTML" button and paste your code:
+In Spark, click the “HTML” button and paste your code:

-That's it, your signature is set, and will be automatically updated when you make any future changes.
+That’s it – your signature is now set up and will be automatically updated whenever you make future changes.

 When you exit “HTML” mode, you can also add text to your signature.

-Now you can test your signature by sending yourself an email BUT BE CAREFUL, the link in your signature is NEVER active when the email is sent, only when it is received.
+All that remains is to test your signature by sending yourself an email BUT PLEASE NOTE: the link in your signature is NEVER active whilst you are editing the email; it only becomes active once the email has been received.

 Direct link

-Set up your mailbox(es) using the Spark tutorial:
+Set up your email account(s) using the Spark tutorial:

 To set up your signature, simply go to the Preferences menu:

-Tick the "Activate signatures" box, then click on the + button at the bottom left of the window:
+Tick the “Enable signatures” box, then click the + button at the bottom left of the window:

-In your user interface, under "Email signatures", select and copy the "HTML code" displayed below the signature:
+In your user interface, under the “Email signatures” section, select and copy the “HTML code” displayed below the signature:

-In Spark, click on the "HTML" button and paste your code :
+In Spark, click the “HTML” button and paste your code:

-And that's it, your signature is set, and will be automatically updated when you make any future changes.
+That’s it – your signature is now set up and will be automatically updated whenever you make changes in future.

 When you exit “HTML” mode, you can also add text to your signature.

-And that's it, your signature is set up and will be automatically updated when you make any future changes.
+There you go, your signature is now set up and will be automatically updated whenever you make changes in future.

-Now you can test your signature by sending yourself an email BUT BEWARE that the link to your signature is NEVER active when the email is sent, only when it is received.
+All that remains is to test your signature by sending yourself an email BUT PLEASE NOTE: the link in your signature is NEVER active whilst you are editing the email; it only becomes active once you’ve received it.

 Direct link